2013 Hyundai Sonata Hybrid Interior

 - "The Sonata Hybrid features the same comfortable and reasonably spacious cabin as the test car featured in our … Hyundai Sonata Test Drive, which means the bucket seats offer enough support, the driver seat and the tilt-and-telescoping steering wheel offer a large range of adjustment, and rear seat room is surprisingly generous." -- Edmunds (2011)

 The 2013 Hyundai Sonata Hybrid comes standard with features like dual-zone automatic climate control, push-button start, Bluetooth, satellite radio and USB and auxiliary input jacks.
-Features available as options include a panoramic sunroof, Infinity audio system, HD Radio, navigation and a rearview camera.
+Features available as options include a panoramic sunroof, an Infinity audio system, HD Radio, navigation and a rearview camera.

 The majority of reviewers are happy with the Sonata Hybrid’s features, saying they’re intuitive.
 Some critics focus on the car’s fuel efficiency display behind the steering wheel.
 They say that while the screen is high-tech and informative, it can be distracting.